How To Protect Your Privacy Online 2023: If you are looking for tips on how to protect your privacy online, look no

-As most individuals believe, security protection is not such a big deal and their computers can go unharmed as long as they visit protected websites and ensure safe browsing practices.
+Most individuals believe that security protection is not such a big deal.
+They also think their computers go unharmed as long as they visit protected websites and ensure safe browsing practices.

 There are protection software plans available to ensure your information, and your computer, go unharmed (click here to see your options).

 If you use Google Chrome as your browser of choice, simply press ctrl+shift+n to open a new window.
 This is your Incognito browser.

 Incognito is essentially camouflaging you online.

-This may seem like a no brainer, however, you would be surprised by how many individuals utilize the exact same password for every single login they have.
+This may seem like a no-brainer, but you would be surprised how many individuals use the same password for every online account.

-For starters, if you give out your password and cybercriminals hack into your account, they will now have access to basically everything you control.
+For starters, if you give out your password and get hacked, they will now have access to basically everything you control.

-One easy tip is to keep a Google Sheets or Word Excel Spreadsheet in an encrypted file on your computer where you can store all your passwords.
+One easy tip?
+Keep a Google or Excel Spreadsheet in an encrypted file on your computer to store all your passwords.

 There are various password generators in almost all app stores that will generate a new password every time you log in.
-This is a sure way to ensure your passwords are never exposed to a third party.
+This is a surefire way to protect your passwords from third parties.

 While searching on your preferred web browser, there are various tools at your disposal to confirm if it is actually you logging into any of the accounts that you own.